Recruiters may face several challenges when asking Node JS coding questions to evaluate a candidate's skills. These include:

 In addition, asking these questions can help recruiters identify areas where the candidate may require additional training or support.
 By hiring the right candidate, recruiters can help ensure that their organization's Node.js applications are developed and maintained to a high standard, which can help improve the overall performance and reliability of their systems.

-When asking Advanced Node.js coding questions for senior candidates, recruiters should ensure that the questions are challenging enough to test the candidate's expertise in the subject matter while still being relevant to the position they are applying for.
+When asking Advanced Node.js coding questions for experienced candidates, recruiters should ensure that the questions are challenging enough to test the candidate's expertise in the subject matter while still being relevant to the position they are applying for.

 - Focus on the candidate's experience: